-Creating Revit model might be a bit hard to learn.
+Creating the Revit model might be a bit hard to learn.
 But placing views is easy :)

 Printing Your Sheets

-You can plot them using the same tool as any other Windows application: the print button or [ctrl] + P.
+You can plot them using the same tool like any other Windows application: the print button or [ctrl] + P.

-There are some options in print dialog box, but I think they are not really different with other applications.
-Play around with them, use dwf or pdf as output, so you won’t waste paper, until you are certain you are going to plot it.
+There are some options in the Print dialog box, but I think they are not really different from other applications.
+Play around with them, use DWF or PDF as the output, so you won’t waste paper until you are certain you are going to plot it.